stephentambussi/CharGen/README.md

 # CharGen
 CharGen is a tool that helps video game developers (indie or AAA) in the development of their games by leveraging AI-powered character generation. \
+Created as a class project for COEN296 at SCU. \
 \
 There are two main features to CharGen: \
 &nbsp;&nbsp;&nbsp;&nbsp;1) Character Trait and Backstory Generation (Character Template) \